-The goals of the project are to: (1) reduce bacteria levels in the bayous to ensure that recreational use is safe, and (2) maintain concentrations of dissolved oxygen and pH in the bayous at levels that will sustain aquatic life.
+The goals of the project are to: (1) reduce bacteria levels in the bayous to ensure that recreational use is safe, and (2) maintain concentrations of DO and pH in the bayous at levels that will sustain aquatic life.

-The TCEQ is working with the Sabine River Authority to determine the measures necessary to improve water quality in the project watersheds.
+TCEQ is working with the Sabine River Authority (SRA) to determine the measures necessary to improve water quality in the project watersheds.

-Texas Stream Team staff and volunteers will provide significant resources to implement water quality monitoring, track program accomplishments, and conduct public education and outreach activities.
-Using the expertise of staff and volunteers, Texas Stream Team will play a substantive role in helping to make this project successful.
+TST staff and volunteers will provide significant resources to implement water quality monitoring, track program accomplishments, and conduct public education and outreach activities.
+Using the expertise of staff and volunteers, TST play a substantive role in helping to make this project successful.

-Texas Stream Team (then Texas Watch) conducted a training in the summer of 2007 at Lamar University in Beaumont.
-12 teachers attended this training with 2 identified as teaching in Orange Texas.
-Texas Stream Team staff stayed a second day to attend a field trip at Shangri La.
+TST (then Texas Watch) conducted a training in the summer of 2007 at Lamar University in Beaumont.
+Twelve teachers attended this training with two identified as teaching in Orange, Texas.
+TST staff stayed a second day to attend a field trip at Shangri La.
 In the afternoon, staff conducted an extended phase three training based upon teacher request.

-In October 2007, Texas Stream Team (then Texas Watch) held a water quality monitoring training.
+In October 2007, TST (then Texas Watch) held a water quality monitoring training.
 The indoor portion of the training was held at the Shangri La Education Center and the afternoon portion was held at Lions Club Park in Orange, Texas.
-10 participants attended from Port Arthur ISD, Beaumont ISD, and other local middle and high schools.
+Ten participants attended from Port Arthur ISD, Beaumont ISD, and other local middle and high schools.

-14 Orange environmental studies high school students were trained to monitor for E. coli in November in Orange.
-E. coli monitoring equipment was provided to the environmental studies group.
+In November, 14 Orange environmental studies high school students were trained to monitor for E. coli in Orange.
+Monitoring equipment for E. coli was provided to the environmental studies group.

-In February 2008, Texas Stream Team hosted a water quality training at the West Orange Community Center for Lamar University students, local teachers, and concerned community members.
+In February 2008, TST hosted a water quality training at the West Orange Community Center for Lamar University students, local teachers, and concerned community members.

-Local community members, students and teachers, and community service and environmental organizations are encouraged to begin water quality monitoring in Orange County.
-Please email email@example.com if you would like to participate in a Texas Stream Team training in the Orange County area.
+Local community members, students,teachers, community service, and environmental organizations are encouraged to begin water quality monitoring in Orange County.
+Please email email@example.com if you would like to participate in a TST training.

-A map of Texas Stream Team monitoring locations in the lower Sabine River Basin is available for download here.
+A map of TST monitoring locations in the lower Sabine River Basin is available for download here.